 Githeri

-The corn and beans which make up the dish are boiled and then fried to make this yummy dish.
+Githeri is a very simple yet nourishing dish which comes from the Kikuyu community in Kenya.
+The corn and beans which make up the dish are boiled and then fried.
 It can be served alongside rice or chapatis.

 Mukimo

-It is a dish made with mashed potatoes with added ingredients such as corn, spinach and peas that elevate both its flavour and make it very nutritious.
+Mukimo is a dish made with mashed potatoes with added ingredients such as corn, spinach and peas that elevate both its flavour and make it very nutritious.
 It is best served as a side dish to any meaty stew.

 Matoke

-Whether you love bananas or not, this is a dish you must eat.
-Matoke is a household meal in Kenya and is prepared using the finest East African highland bananas.
+Matoke is a common household meal in Kenya and is prepared using the finest East African highland bananas.
 It is made by frying bananas along with onions and tomatoes and enjoyed with any sauce of your choice.

-It is a dinner dish and you can enjoy it with beef stew or as a wholesome meal on its own.
+It is a dinner dish that can be eaten with a beef stew or as a wholesome meal on its own.

 Omena

+Omena or silver fish is also known as Silver Cyprinid.
+Walk in any market and you will see scores of baskets filled with omena ready for sale.
 Omena is rich in calcium and an essential element in forming healthy bones and teeth.
 It is particularly popular amongst the Luo community.

 Ingoho

 In western Kenya, the Lua community will cook you ingoho if they consider you to be a respected guest and visitor.
 Traditional preparation involves roasting a whole chicken until it is brown and then eating it.
+The more modern versions of ingoho are braised with onions, spices and tomatoes and then served.

 Sukumawiki

-A Swahili phrase which translates as “stretch the week” this is a very popular household meal.
-It is made with Kale or Collard greens and other locally available spices.
+A Swahili phrase which translates as “stretch the week” Sukumawiki is a very popular household meal made with Kale or Collard greens and other locally available spices.
+It is prepared by braising it with tomatoes and sautéed onions and finally a salt seasoning.

 Mutura